A Fish Out of Water

 Hope becomes insistence.
 Insistence moves their hands.
 Insistence becomes paranoia.

-Hong Yi makes good his pledge.
+Hong Yi makes good on his pledge.
 Eighties become nineties and reports on his excellent work displace complaints about his conduct.

 Then nineties stop being satisfactory, and his parents start goading perfection out of him.